 Lindsay is an experienced investment banker with a 30-year career in the City.
 He qualified as a chartered accountant with Touche Ross (now Deloitte) in 1987.
-He then worked in the corporate finance departments of various City firms, most recently at SP Angel (which has a broad range of clients in the mining sector).
-From 2017 until 2019, he was a non-executive director of Kin Group plc, which acquired Bidstack Limited in a reverse takeover, where he assisted with the takeover and a number of fundraisings.
-He is the Chief Financial Officer of Low 6 Limited, which operates a B2B gamification platform for sports franchises.
+He then worked in the corporate finance departments of various City firms, including SP Angel (which has a broad range of clients in the mining sector).
+He and has been a director of a number of listed and unlisted businesses and is non-executive chairman of Macaulay Capital plc, which is listed on Aquis.

-The Directors present their report and the audited financial statements for the year ended 30 June 2022.
+The Directors present their report and the audited financial statements for the year ended 30 June 2023.
 The Company was incorporated on 3 June 2015.
-For the subsequent events that occurred after the year end please refer to note 22.
+For the subsequent events that occurred after the year end please refer to note 19.